kasshernandez/kasshernandez.github.io/03_research.markdown

 permalink: /research/
 ---

-My research intersects Labor Economics and Public Finance.
-My work centers low-wage workers and immigrants.
+Trained in labor economics and public finance, I study how public policy exacerbates or mitigates inequality, particularly for low-wage workers and immigrants.

 <b> Work in Progress <b>